 A closed sinus lift is a procedure of lifting the maxillary through the bed of the future implant.
-If the thickness of the bone between the maxillary sinuses is 7-8 mm, closed sinus lift is used.
+If the thickness of the bone between the maxillary sinuses is 7-8 mm, a closed sinus lift is used.
 The technique is simple.
 The material replacing bone tissue is delivered through the same small incision that will be used to insert the implant.
-After this, there is a thickening of the bottom of the maxillary sinus, which is necessary for the safe operation.
+After this, there is a thickening of the bottom of the maxillary sinus, which is necessary for safe operation.
 For patients, this type of intervention is a more attractive treatment option due to the sparing approach.

 Open sinus lift